 PHOTOS: 2016 Los Angeles Marathon

-To that end, the race hosted the U.S. marathon championships in 2015, and this year, it staged the U.S. Olympic Trials downtown on Feb.
+To that end, the race hosted the U.S. marathon championships in 2015, and in 2016, it staged the U.S. Olympic Trials downtown on Feb.
 13, the day before the city-wide Los Angeles Marathon that sent runners from Dodger Stadium to Santa Monica with a finish line a stone’s throw from the Pacific Ocean.

 The marathon also figures to gain some attention and momentum from the city’s bid to host the 2024 Summer Olympics.

-The race landed a new title sponsor last year in Skechers Performance, which is based in Los Angeles and growing its own reputation as a brand for serious runners.
+The race landed a new title sponsor Skechers Performance in 2015, which is based in Los Angeles and growing its own reputation as a brand for serious runners.
 Russell is looking forward to how Skechers, the No. 2 brand in all athletic footwear sales in the U.S., can leverage its national and global presence to help build awareness of the marathon.
 Skechers is using its 1,200 retail outlets around the world to spread its performance running vibe through window displays, product marketing and in-store visuals of the marathon and sponsored athletes Meb Keflezighi and Kara Goucher.

 “Los Angeles has a great story, and we want to be able to tell that,” says Rick Higgins, senior vice president of merchandising and marketing at Skechers Performance.
 “It really makes sense to partner with them as they are refreshing their base, and we also have this great message, now connecting with consumers like we never have in the past.”